cosmos/cosmos-sdk/docs/staking/testnet.rst

     gaiad init --gen-txs --home=$HOME/.gaiad2 --chain-id=test-chain

-**Note:** If you've already run these tests you may need to overwrite genesis using the ``-o`` flag What we just did is copy the genesis transactions between each of the nodes so there is a common genesis transaction set; then we created both genesis files independantly from each home directory.
-Importantly both nodes have independantly created their ``genesis.json`` and ``config.toml`` files, which should be identical between nodes.
+**Note:** If you've already run these tests you may need to overwrite genesis using the ``-o`` flag What we just did is copy the genesis transactions between each of the nodes so there is a common genesis transaction set; then we created both genesis files independently from each home directory.
+Importantly both nodes have independently created their ``genesis.json`` and ``config.toml`` files, which should be identical between nodes.

 Great, now that we've initialized the chains, we can start both nodes in the background: